software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 The Product Owner came up with a feature for the application if we run out of work during the Sprint:

-> "The category filter on the reading recommendation list is very useful for finding the right things to read.
-But it would even more useful if a user would be able to filter reading recommendations based on their title or description.
->
-> There could be a search field in the reading recommendation list page.
-If either the title or the description of a reading recommendation contains the keyword typed in to the field, the reading recommendation would be listed.
-If there's no keyword, all the reading recommendations would be listed."
+> "It would be very useful if a student would be able to filter quizzes in the student dashboard based on their name or description.
+There could be a search field at the top of the quiz list page.
+If either the name or the description of a quiz contains the keyword typed in to the field, the quiz would be listed.
+If there's no keyword, all the quizzes should be listed."
 >
 > -- The Product Owner